Interview Serie "Kurz vorgestellt: Menschen@BAM"

 What does your research focus on, and what excites you most about this topic?

-What do you like to do when you’re not doing research?
+What would you like to do when you're not doing research?

 If you should describe your job at BAM in one sentence – what would that be?

 Feasibility of hydrogen storage in solid materials by sorption mechanisms.